ircdocs/modern-irc/index.md

 In all other respects, a numeric reply is just like a normal message.
 A list of numeric replies is supplied in the [Numerics](#numerics) section.

+When parsing numerics, clients SHOULD NOT parse the last parameter, as it is only intended to be human-readable.
+Unless specified otherwise, they MUST ignore any unexpected parameter before the last parameter, as these allow servers to extend existing numerics by adding parameters before the human-readable fallback.
+Server implementers should nonetheless consider the effects of such extensions on non-conforming clients.

 ## Wildcard Expressions